 Share with others

-Sharing a kahoot with others makes it visible on their “Shared with me” list on the Kahoots page.
-The shared kahoot doesn’t need to be visible to everyone.
+Sharing a kahoot with others makes it visible on the “Shared with me” tab of their Kahoots page.

 Social media, email, and collaboration platforms

 You can quickly share a kahoot on Twitter, Facebook, or Pinterest with a preview populated with the kahoot’s cover image, title, and description.
 You can also share via email, Google Classroom, Remind, or Microsoft Teams.
 Simply open the kahoot’s options menu [ ⋮ ] and choose “Share” to find these options.